Dr Matthew Davis

 - Jose Ignacio Barrera Malagarriga (expected completion in 2021) developing dynamic systems models of pro-environmental transport behaviour.

-- Afshan Iqbal (expected completion in 2022) exploring virtual team interactions and performance.
+- Afshan Iqbal (expected completion in 2022) exploring virtual teams, technostress and wellbeing.

 - Kevin Platt (expected completion in 2021) exploring techno stress in engineering environments.